decred/dcrtime/README.md

 08:16:36 2017-06-09 [INF] DCRT: Verify 204.0.113.4:57146: Timestamps 0 Digests 1
 ```

 Now we test the setup using dcrtime.
 Note that for this example one digest was already known to the system and one was not.
-You can spot the difference in the dcrtimestored trace byt the words "accepted" and "rejected".
+You can spot the difference in the dcrtimed trace byt the words "accepted" and "rejected".
 Accepted means the file digest was unknown to the store and could therefore be added.
 Rejected on the other hands means that said digest already exists and therefore can not be added again.
 A digest can only be queried once it has been added to the store.

 Per the trace above we issue a known digest first:
 ```